linusbett/MedTrack-Backend/README.md

-This is a repository for all backend devs in group 12 captones.
+This is a repository for all backend devs in group 12 Captone.
-Clone this folder to your local machine
-Create your branch.
-Use your name as the branch name.
+Follow the collaboration instructions on collaboration.md file